JuliaQUBO/ToQUBO.jl/benchmarks/qoblib/reports/birkhoff_pilot.md

 ## Follow-Up

 The pilot records a coefficient-range delta: ToQUBO's maximum coefficient is above the canonical QOBLIB metrics row for this instance.
-Keep this PR as the pilot evidence and investigate the penalty-scaling convention before expanding class coverage.
+Track the penalty-scaling investigation in JuliaQUBO/ToQUBO.jl#148 before expanding class coverage.